privacygmail cleanupemail security

 1. You grant full Gmail access (read all emails)

-2. Tool uploads your emails to their servers
+2. The tool uploads your emails to its servers

-5. Your emails remain on their servers (retention policies vary)
+5. Your emails stay on their servers (retention policies vary)

 What's being uploaded: